Compassionate Care Course

 - Spiritual Care of the Dying and Their Families

 - Understanding spirituality and spiritual care.

 - Session led by a Doctor from the Palliative Care Program from the Winnipeg Regional Health Authority.

 For Volunteers and the General Public

 Individuals who wish to volunteer for Palliative Manitoba must first complete the Volunteer Application Form (click here).
 Individuals that fulfill the screening requirements will be invited to attend the eight-week Compassionate Care Course.
 Once selected, volunteers are asked to consent to a one-year post-course commitment.

 Those individuals, who wish to complete the Compassionate Care Course for personal interest or in conjunction with another organization, please note that space is limited.

 The course takes place on Wednesday evenings from 6:30 p.m. to 9:00 p.m.
 Training takes place twice a year, in spring and fall, and students are required to attend all classes in order to receive certification.

-The next course begins in April 4th, 2018 at Desjardins Funeral Chapel.
-Recruitment for this course is ongoing.
+The next course begins September 26th, 2018 at Desjardins Funeral Chapel.
+Space is limited.
 For more information about availability please contact our office at 204-889-8525.

 For Health Care Aides